talsalmona/RoboDesk/README.md

 # Board
 Currently works with an Arduino Uno or Nano because it requires 5v logic.
-In the future we intend to move to an ESP8266 board.

 # Step by Step Setup
 ## Buy the Following Components